cloudytuts/website/content/en/tutorials/kubernetes/running-python-flask-in-kubernetes.md

 {{< warning >}}
 Every Dockerfile action creates a new container layer.
 Each layer is cached so that subsequent builds can be sped up.
 Always order your actions such that more frequently modified actions are placed near the end, while actions with fewer changes are at the top.
 Layers below one that changes will have their caches invalidated, forcing their actions to be executed.
-This usually causes uncessary build times.
+This usually causes unnecessary build times.
 {{< /warning >}}

 #### Building an Image
-To build a Docker images from a Dockerfile, the `docker build` command is executed.
+To build Docker images from a Dockerfile, the `docker build` command is executed.
 In the example below we've added `-t myproject:v1.0.0` to tag the image, giving it a name that will be referenced when running a container based on it.
 The '`.`' at the end instructed docker build to load a Dockerfile from the current directory.

 ```shell
 docker build -t myproject:v1.0.0 .